enderandpeter/wpgithooks/README.md

 # Git Hooks for Developing WordPress Sites

-These bash scripts are meant to be used in conjunction with [wp-cli](http://wp-cli.org/) and [some WordPress Git hooks](https://github.com/enderandpeter/wpgithooks) to automate saving your WordPress database as a SQL file to a folder called `.db` in the root of your project, providing version control for the state of your database that can be checked out along with any other changes in the project.
+These bash scripts are meant to be used in conjunction with [wp-cli](http://wp-cli.org/) and [some WordPress Git hooks](https://github.com/enderandpeter/wpgithooks) to automate saving your WordPress database as a SQL file to a folder called `.db` in the root of your project, which is the `uploads` folder of your WordPress site, typically in `wp-content/uploads`. providing version control for the state of your database that can be checked out along with any other changes in the project.
 The hooks read data from the git config section named wp-site that contains keys named after sites and values for the URL of the site.
 There is also an install.sh script that reads from a wp-addons.php configuration array in the WordPress site's uploads folder, which is where your repo should be based.
 The wp-addons.example.php file is an example configuration with instructions.

 ### Example
 		####################################################################